Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 * StarDist masking .jpeg with labels (allows for manual checking and cross referencing with the .csv file)
 * Background fluorescence removed .jpeg (allows for easy check of image quality)

+To aid with data processing, a Data_Cleanup.R script has been created to process all the .csv files generated, extract relevant data and rename column headers to a human readable format.

 ## Installation
 Project is created with:
 * Fiji/ImageJ